-The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$0.3 million for the first three months of 2013 compared to \$0.7 million during the first three months of 2012.
-The decline reflected lower oil and gas production and higher operating expenses which negatively impacted the Partnership's earnings in 2013.
+The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$0.7 million for the first six months of 2013.
+Net cash provided by operating activities during the first six months of 2013 was down from \$1.2 million in the comparable period in 2012 as a result of lower oil and gas production and higher operating expenses which negatively impacted the Partnership's earnings in 2013.

-At March 31, 2013, the Partnership had approximately \$3.3 million in cash and cash equivalents, up from approximately \$3.1 million at December 31, 2012.
-The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation (ARO) liability.
+At June 30, 2013, the Partnership had approximately \$3.6 million in cash and cash equivalents, up from approximately \$3.1 million at December 31, 2012.
+The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation liability.
 The Partnership also plans to reserve funds for recompletion work planned for the second half of 2013 and anticipated repairs which may disrupt the Partnership's production.